-We are focused on the development, marketing and sales of a proprietary technologies which are capable of uniquely authenticating or diagnosing almost any substance or material using electromagnetic energy to create, record and detect the unique "signature" of the substance.
-We call these our "ChromaIDTM" and "Bio-RFIDTM" technologies.
+We are focused on the development, marketing and sales of proprietary technologies which are capable of uniquely identifying or authenticating almost any substance or material using electromagnetic energy to record, detect, and identify the unique "signature" of the substance or material.
+We call these our "Bio-RFIDTM" and "ChromaIDTM" technologies.